 Every now and then, it’s nice to veer away from traditional Spanish food and try a different taste.
-Downstairs in the mercado, Ma Khin Cafe is fusion restaurant serving Colonial Asian food.
+Downstairs in the mercado, Ma Khin Cafe is a fusion restaurant serving Colonial Asian food.
 The menu includes curries, Sichuan sautes, and many light healthy options.
 We had a very nice lunch there that helped break us from our routine of jamón and croquetas.

 We started our meal with two glasses of wine: a verdejo and txokolina.
 Both white wines were very good, bright, citrusy.
 They brought us an appetite teaser of crispy lentil cumin bread and a slightly spicy house-made yogurt with lemon, cumin, red chili pepper and other secret ingredients that our server would not divulge.
 The lentil bread was so good we asked for more.

 For an appetizer, we started with spring rolls of sepia (cuttlefish) and langostinos.
 The langostinos were large and juicy inside of hot crispy shells, served with a dipping sauce of honey, lemon and sriracha.

 For our main dish, we shared the Cantonese steamed fish.
 A beautiful piece of sea bass (corvina) was served over steamed vegetables in a very subtle white wine sauce with a basket of rice.

 HOURS OF OPERATION: Lunch 1:00 pm – 5:00 pm /Afternoon snacks and light menus 5:00 pm – 8:00 pm / Dinner 8:00 pm – midnight

 Las Cervezas del Mercado